ad-si/Transity/readme.md

 A commodity can be anything with can be assigned a quantity or amount.
 E.g. money, time, pigs, cows, coordinates, messages.

+There are 4 special commodities to simplify the tracking of sales:

+1. Request
+1. Offer
+1. Acceptance
+1. Certification

 A table of commodities looks like this:

 | Id | Name          | Description                                 | Alias Of |